yalelibrary/linked-art-mapping/specs/md/concepts/places_with_geographic_coordinates.md

     }
     ```

-5. Generate a top-level Place resource with the value of the WKT coordinates.
+5. Generate a top-level Place resource, identified by an IRI, with the value of the WKT coordinates.

+    1. Use the value of the WKT string as a key for matching and merging Place entities with the same coordinates.

-    1. As the `_label` and `Primary Name`of the Place entity, take the string value of the **first** `651a` subject heading in the MARC bibliographic record.
+    2. As the `_label` and `Primary Name`of the Place entity, take the string value of the **first** `651a` subject heading in the MARC bibliographic record.

     `970151`